 - If you specify a raw value for CPU or memory, the value is used.

-- If you specify a percentage value for CPU or memory, HPA calculates the average utilization value as a percentage of that Pod's CPU or memory requests.
+- If you specify a percentage value for CPU or memory, the Horizontal Pod Autoscaler calculates the average utilization value as a percentage of that Pod's CPU or memory requests.

 - Custom and external metrics are expressed as raw values or average values.